MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-monitor-alerts-v0.md

 **`NotifyEmails`** - **Additional administrator emails**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
 Add email addresses separated by semicolons (;) if you want to include additional email notification recipients.
-Can be incorporated whether or not the "subscription owners..." box is checked.
+This feature can be incorporated whether or not the "subscription owners..." box is checked.
 <!-- :::editable-content-end::: -->
 <br>